tammybutow/BrowserQuest/client/README.md

-Instructions to configure and run BrowserQuest are in the README.md file in the root of this repository.
+Instructions to configure and run ChaosQuest are in the README.md file in the root of this repository.